yochaigal/cairn/wip/backgrounds/tinker.md

 | 4    |**Tinker's Paste** | Seals shut any fist-sized opening.
 3 uses.     |
 | 5    |**Younger Sibling** | Create another character, but follow the [hireling](https://cairnrpg.com/cairn-srd/#hirelings) rules.
 They share your background, and will follow you to the ends of the earth.
 You are not necessarily related. |
 | 6    |**Riding Horse** | This powerful steed (hooves, d6) is fast and carries you +2 slots of goods as far as you wish.
 You must feed it one ration a day. |

-## If you are the oldest character in the party, your whole group is in Debt to....
-**Her Majesty's Royal Archivists**.
-After cleansing the lordship's crypt of several undead former monarchs you are now on the hook for destroying a valuable heirloom, the **Lantern of the Father**.
-By royal decree you must pay 500 gold pieces by season's end or suffer the consequences.
-Your group shares ownership over the aforementioned heirloom (*bulky*).
-It shines an ever-burning light whose radius no spirits can cross.
-It whispers the royal family's most lascivious secrets.